 Whichever organisation you join for your placement year, one thing is for certain: you will be assured of experience relevant to your degree, which will allow you to apply your learning in an organisational context while you develop both personally and professionally.
 Your placement can also count towards the professional experience you will be required to demonstrate if you wish to become a chartered engineer.

 Students are currently undertaking a placement year at the following companies: ARM Ltd, CERN, Dolby, EnOcean, Jaguar Landrover, Siemens and National Instruments.
-To find out about their experiences visit the 'student and alumni profiles' webpage.
+To find out about their experiences have a read of our student profiles.

 Summer research placements